 - Increasing competition in the health care industry: Americans deserve access to health care options that fit the needs of their family, and Congress should broaden the types of plans from which to choose from and permit the sale of insurance across state lines to encourage competition.
 In 2018, the House passed Republican legislation removing restrictions that barred most Obamacare exchange enrollees from accessing available lower cost plans options.
 Additionally, the Trump Administration has issued regulations to expand access to association health plans and short-term insurance that are estimated to result in 1.1 million newly insured.
 The Trump Administration is also working on guidance to facilitate the formation of inter-state pacts for the sale of health insurance across state borders between participating states.

-Prevent Waste, Fraud and Abuse: Waste, fraud and abuse cost taxpayers billions of dollars every year.
-By providing the resources necessary to combat waste, fraud and abuse, we can lower the cost of healthcare for everyone.
+- Preventing waste, fraud and abuse: The non-partisan Government Accountability Office estimated waste, fraud and abuse within Medicare cost taxpayers $52 billion in fiscal year 2017.
+Estimates for Medicaid fraud are also in the tens of billions of dollars.
+By providing the resources necessary to combat waste, fraud and abuse, we can lower the cost of health care for everyone.

 More on Healthcare

 Washington, D.C. - House Appropriations Committee Chairman Hal Rogers, along with Senate Appropriations Chairman Thad Cochran and other senior members of the House and Senate committees, today sent a joint letter to President Obama urging White House action on Zika funding.